robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 ### Goblin's BandBox

 I have been expanding my home gym.
-I want to do trap bar deadlifts, but I don't want a big trap bar and weights just for deadlifts.
-One way to do this is resistance bands.
+I wanted to do trap bar deadlifts, but I didn't want a big trap bar and weights just for deadlifts.
+One way to do this is with resistance bands.

 My friend Devon, whom I recently visited, likes to travel light and uses resistance bands exclusively for working out.
 He's in great shape so I thought I'd try them, too.
-I tried deadlifting with just my feet and then a board under my feet to hold down the resistance bands, but it was awkard.
+I tried deadlifting with them under my feet.
+Then I tried with a board under my feet to hold down the resistance bands, but it was awkward.

 Then I discovered Goblin's BandBox.
 You can watch [Pascal in an instructional video](https://youtu.be/iMhuDaR_hwU?si=KNiFkt-9So77Klh7)